 However, in all our other venues, the maximum booking size is six so unfortunately this won’t be possible until the restrictions are amended by the relevant government.
 We know this feels strict, but these rules are in place to protect us and you.

 I need to amend my booking, how do I do that?

-This can be done via “Manage My Booking” which can be found on your booking link or by clicking here.
+This can be done via the “Manage My Booking” button which can be found in your confirmation email or by clicking here.

 If I do cancel, will I lose my deposit?

 If you cancel your booking within 48 hours of your booking date and time, you agree to forfeit your deposit.
 Any bookings cancelled outside of this window will have their deposit returned to them.

 There are more than six of us from more than two households, can we just book two tables and be sat next to one another, or push the tables together?